incf-nidash/nidmresults-fsl/README.md

 ## NI-DM export for FSL

-Export of FSL results using NI-DM
+Export of FSL statistical results using [NI-DM 0.1.0](http://nidm.nidash.org/specs/Results_NIDM_Spec.html).

 To do:
-- Check which sha sum algorithm should be used (and consistency with SPM export).
 - Can we retreive FSL software version (and not feat version) from a feat directory?
 - Test with F-contrasts
 - Test with different configurations of thresholding